player-03/echoes/README.md

 	}

 	//A listener with negative priority will run near the end of the update.
+	//Currently, there's no option to override this priority at runtime.
 	@:update @:priority(-1) private function last(data:Data):Void {
 		//Now that the default priority systems are done, analyze their data. data.analyze();